AkerkeKesha/war_and_peace/README.md

-##War and Peace: Master Thesis
+## War and Peace: Master Thesis
 Master Thesis on analysis of Tolstoy work: War and Peace.
+Goal:
-Goal: detect passages about enemy and identify sentiments against/for the enemy.
+- detect passages about enemy
+- identify sentiments against/for the enemy.

 #### Setup Local Environment